-Apprentices are aged 16 or over and combine working with studying for a work-based qualification - from GCSEs or equivalent up to degree level.
+Apprentices are aged 16 or over and combine working with studying to gain skills and knowledge in a specific job.

 Apprentices can be new or current employees.

-You could get a grant or funding to employ an apprentice if you’re in England.
+You can get government funding to cover some of the cost of training and assessing an apprentice if you’re in England.

 Your apprentice must: